A STACK, or Stack, is a collection of elements used to organize and manipulate elements in a specific order.

 Efficiency

-Reading and removing elements in a STACK are done in constant time O(1), as the last added element is accessed.
+Reading and removing elements in a STACK is done in constant time O(1)

 The rest of the operations do not make sense since you can only access the element at the top of the STACK.
-You cannot access elements at intermediate positions without popping all the elements above.
+You cannot access elements in intermediate positions without popping all the elements above.